K4Links/PWN-NET/README.md

 ### Important

-This tool is for educational and authorized use only.
+This tool is for educational and authorized use.
 Only use on networks and systems you own or have explicit permission to test.
-Misuse may violate laws and terms of service.

 — Enjoy responsibly!
 Feel free to open issues or submit pull requests.
 Contributions are welcome!